So, How Far Back Can HMRC Investigate Your Tax Returns?

 Can HMRC Look at Your Bank Account?

-Developments in technology mean that HMRC has many new ways of gathering information about taxpayers—and potential tax avoiders.
-They also have extensive powers which include access to your bank accounts, other government departments, and any social media apps.
+Developments in technology mean that HMRC has many new ways of gathering information about taxpayers for their investigations—and potential tax avoiders.
+They also have extensive powers which include access to your personal and company bank accounts, other government departments, and any social media apps.

 HMRC pursues payment of tax bills relentlessly and writing off any debt is a last resort, as its primary role is collecting the country’s taxes.
 But this also means it has processes in place to help people pay their tax bills when they are in financial difficulty.